tighten/mise/README.md

 Some of this will come from having a `filesystem` component directly available, and, of course, access to the entire Laravel world through the container.
 Some it'd be nice to have one-off commands or even little suites of tools (e.g this `git` helper described above) to simplify some of the steps.
 I'll be looking to Lambo and Valet for at least some inspiration on those.

-### Building a recipe/preset
+### Building a recipe

-Let's imagine we have a preset for creating a new Tighten SaaS.
+Let's imagine we have a recipe for creating a new Tighten SaaS.
 What steps do we want to take after `laravel new`?

 We could have it be a simple YML/JSON file... just with a list of steps... or it can be a PHP file so it can have standalone work outside of steps, or pass configuration items to steps?